 We entered into director engagement letters with two of our non-employee directors, Dr. Brady and Mr. Canute, which letters governed their compensation prior to our initial public offering.
 Pursuant to Dr. Brady's director engagement letter, he was eligible to receive a fee of \$100,000 per year for his service paid in cash and a grant of PSUs with respect to 57,971 shares of our common stock.
 The PSUs were not granted to Dr. Brady.
 Pursuant to Mr. Canute's director engagement letter, he was eligible to receive a fee of \$100,000 per year for his service paid in cash and a grant of PSUs with respect to 57,971 shares of our common stock.
 The PSUs were not granted to Dr. Brady.
 Pursuant to Mr. Canute's director engagement letter, he was eligible to receive a fee of \$100,000 per year for his service paid in cash.
 Mr. Canute's director engagement letter, he was eligible to receive a fee of \$100,000 per year for his service paid in cash.
 Mr. Canute also received a grant of 115,942 shares of restricted stock on December 19, 2011, which were subject to a four year vesting schedule and he was eligible to receive equity awards as determined by the board of directors in its sole discretion.
-In June 2014, we conducted a buyback of certain of our outstanding securities (see "Certain Relationships and Related Party Transactions - Financings - June 2014 Buyback").
+In June 2014, we conducted a buyback of certain of our outstanding securities (see "Certain Relationships and Related Party Transactions - June 2014 Buyback").
 Specifically, we offered restricted stockholders approximately \$1.73 per share to forfeit their restricted shares payable in the form of a 0% promissory note due December 31, 2015, as amended.
 In connection therewith, Mr. Canute received a 0% promissory note with an aggregate principal amount of \$200,000 due December 31, 2015, as amended, in exchange for his 115,942 shares of restricted stock.
 All outstanding amounts have been paid in full.
 Although we do not have a written policy, we generally reimburse our directors for their reasonable out-of-pocket expenses incurred in attending board of directors meetings and with respect to our business.

-The following table sets forth information concerning the compensation earned for service on our board of directors by our directors during the year ended September 30, 2016.
+The following table sets forth information concerning the compensation earned for service on our board of directors by our directors during the year ended September 30, 2015.
+Mr. Griffith, our former Chief Financial Officer and Secretary is also a director, but he did not receive any additional compensation for service as a director during the year ended September 30, 2015.
+Dr. Mohan, our President and Chief Executive Officer, is also Chairman of our board but he does not receive any additional compensation for service as a director during the year ended September 30, 2015.
 Dr. Mohan, our President and Chief Executive Officer, is also Chairman of our board but he does not receive any additional compensation for service as a director.
 Dr. Mohan's compensation as an executive officer is set forth below under "Executive Compensation - Summary Compensation Table."